-Cowgirl Beans - An easy budget-friendly recipe dried pinto beans cooked with tomato, jalapeno and onion.
+Cowgirl Beans is an easy, budget-friendly recipe featuring dried pinto beans cooked with tomato, jalapeno, and onion.

 Here we are in the hottest part of the summer.
 Daily temperatures are hovering around 100.
 Humidity is through the roof.
 And what do I do?
-Why get out my pots and pans and cook up some Cowgirl Beans.
+Why of course, I get out my pots and pans and cook up some Cowgirl Beans.
 Yeah.
-I'm weird like that.
-Admittedly, this is more of a fall or winter kind of recipe, but doggone it I was just craving a pot of pinto beans.
+I’m weird like that.
+Admittedly, this is more of a fall or winter kind of recipe, but doggone it, I was just craving a pot of pinto beans.

-Anyway, I've been trying for years to find a recipe that would satisfy that craving for Mom's "pintos and cheese."
-I haven't yet hit on that magical combination, but in the process I've found some pretty tasty recipes!
+Anyway, I’ve been trying for years to find a recipe that would satisfy his craving for Mom’s “pintos and cheese.”
+I haven’t yet hit on the magical combination, but in the process I’ve found some pretty tasty recipes!

 This one for Cowgirl Beans was published by Craig Claiborne in his wonderful book Craig Claiborne’s Southern Cooking, but I’m sure it wasn’t his original creation.
 I’d guess that this recipe had been around the block a couple of times before he got it.
 Regardless, it’s a great dish to serve with hearty food.
 I served it with some pork chops and a fresh green salad.